karaanc324/Notes/multithreading.md

 ## why synchronised bock?
    Since java is multithreaded language, synchronization is a good way to achieve mutual exclusion on shared resource(s).

+## Thread pool
+   A thread pool reuses previously created threads to execute current tasks and offers a solution to the problem of thread        cycle overhead and resource thrashing.
+Since the thread is already existing when the request arrives, the delay introduced      by thread creation is eliminated, making the application more responsive.

+## CountDownLatch
+   CountDownLatch is used to make sure that a task waits for other threads before it starts.
+To understand its application,      let us consider a server where the main task can only start when all the required services have started.